merivale/victor/README.md

 The definition is of course recursive, reflecting the fact that the elaborations can all be applied on top of each other, presumptively without limit or restriction.
 In fact there are some combinations that English rules inadmissible, but not many (details as we come to them below).
 Rather than write a more convoluted type definition that makes these combinations impossible, I have instead written some validation checks into the encoding function itself (see the `Messages` module).
 The function returns an error in cases of such invalid input.

 The elaborations that I posit all have what I call *global scope*, but *local influence*.
-By this I mean that they all operate on messages as a whole (global scope), but that their semantic effect invariably applies only to one particular component of the message (local influence): sometimes the object, sometimes the condition, sometimes an extra-nuclear argument introduced by a previous elaboration, and in a few cases the time of the condition's satisfaction.
+By this I mean that they all operate on messages as a whole (global scope), but that their semantic effect invariably applies only to one particular component of the message (local influence): sometimes the object, sometimes the condition, sometimes an extra-nuclear argument introduced by a previous elaboration, in a few cases the time of the condition's satisfaction, and in one case the satisfaction itself.
 I will refer to this as the *target* of the elaboration.
-(Because of this local influence, it is often convenient to refer to an elaborated *something*, where that something is the target rather than the message as whole.)
 It is an interesting question whether English has elaborating devices that are local in scope as well as influence.
 I should not like to say with any certainty that it does not; the hypothesis, it seems to me, certainly merits further investigation.

 However that may be, I insist that the elaborations I have diagnosed thus far really do have global scope, notwithstanding their local influence.
 There are two main reasons for this.
 First, one and the same elaboration may affect a *different* component of its input message, depending on how that message has been elaborated previously.
 Where I have one globally scoped elaboration with varying local influence, therefore, the alternative would not only require *multiple* locally scoped elaborations, but also a suite of additional validation rules restricting the use of these elaborations.
 Secondly, the order in which elaborations are applied is typically a matter of considerable semantic significance, even when the elaborations target separate parts of the message.
-A `PAST INDIRECT` message, for example, is importantly distinct from its corresponding `INDIRECT PAST` message (see section 5.7 below).
-If we treat these elaborations as having local scope, we lose the ability to represent the order in which they are applied, and therefore have no way of representing this difference.
-It would of course be perfectly possible to represent the order in which locally scoped elaborations are applied in some other way.
+A `PAST INDIRECT` message, for example, is importantly distinct from its corresponding `INDIRECT PAST` message (see section 5.9 below).
+If we treat these elaborations as having local scope, we lose the ability to represent the order in which they are applied.
+It would of course be perfectly possible to find some other way to represent this order.
 But again, that would introduce more complexity into the system.
 Overall, a model with globally scoped elaborations is simpler, covering the same ground with less convoluted machinery.

 ### 5.1.
 PAST and PRIOR Messages

 A plain English message, recall, affirms the present satisfaction of the condition by the object.
 I explain talk of multiple satisfactions, and past or future satisfactions, with my theory of elaborations.
 The nature of these elaborations, and the way in which they interact, is one of the most intriguing features of the English code.
 The semantic results can be extremely complex and sophisticated, but it is all acheived - at least if my theory is correct - through the coordination of devices that are themselves beautifully simple.
-I can take only a fraction of the credit here: though I fancy I have made some improvements to his model, the core insights here are all taken over from Dudman.
+I can take only a fraction of the credit here: though I fancy I have made some improvements to his model, a number of central insights are all taken over directly from Dudman.

 Things need to be introduced in manageable chunks.
 I will begin, in this section, with a look at the `PAST` and `PRIOR` elaborations, which make talk about the past possible.
 Here are the relevant parts of the type definitions: